PreciselyData/spatial-enrich-dashboard/docs/guides/eks/QuickStartEKS.md

  --set "imagePullSecrets[0].name=regcred" \
  --namespace spatial-dashboard
 ```
-> Note: Dashboard and custom charts will be deleted in case of postgresql pod dies so make sure to export the dashboard after creation .
+> Note: Dashboard and custom charts will be deleted in case of postgresql pod dies so make sure to export the dashboard after creation.

 #### Mandatory Parameters
 * ``image.repository``: The ACR repository for Spatial Enrich Dashboard docker image e.g. spatialregistry.azurecr.io